NaufalFajri/as-utility/addlive_notes.md

   - 8 - Get a critical: x(x)
   - 9 - Activate a skill: x(x)
   - 16 - Maintain at least %(x) of your total Stamina.
-- arg_1 : Value Target AC
+- arg_1 : how many value of target AC
 - arg_2 : 0 (default value)
 - reward_voltage : Value Voltage at end AC